Site Design & Technology

 Most but not all graphic images used are open source.
 Copyrighted images such as the home page portrait and manuscripts are under license (usually to a library, such as NYPL or The Morgan) and may not be downloaded.
 License information, wherever applicable and available, is given within the image caption.

 All PDFs have been enhanced and sharpened, and their file sizes reduced as much as possible.
 However, they remain large and may load slowly, especially on mobile devices.
 The PDFs are all in the public domain, and may be re-distributed freely.
-PDF mages provided courtesy of the American Antiquarian Society are not copyrighted, and in some cases have been digitally enhanced for clarity.
+PDF images provided courtesy of the American Antiquarian Society are not copyrighted, and in some cases have been digitally enhanced for clarity.

-The “Voodoo in Harlem” video shown in “Racism in Pym” is downloadable from Creative Commons
+The “Voodoo in Harlem” video shown in “Racism in Pym”

 Page Layout

 Wide white margins create a “phat” look.
 Poe could not have afforded this extravagant use of paper, but we can do it with a simple .body-container command.
 A prominent 100% search bar subliminally encourages use but also unites the screen “halves” on PC.
+Online typography fulfills the typographer’s dream of the infinite column, unwavering inches and inches as far as the thumb could scroll.

 Searching